fkohlgrueber/pattern-matching/clippy_rfc.md

 }
 ```

 Whether or not this causes performance regressions depends on actual patterns.
-If it turns out to be a problem, the pattern matching algorithms could be extended to allow "early filtering".
+If it turns out to be a problem, the pattern matching algorithms could be extended to allow "early filtering" (see the [Early Filtering](#early-filtering) section in Future Possibilities).

 That being said, I don't see any conceptual limitations regarding pattern matching performance.